The Story of Perrine: Plot

-Aurelie secures a job of pushing rail carts in the factory.
+Aurelie secures the job of pushing rail carts in the factory.
 Soon, however, she is promoted to factory's interpreter, as she speaks both French and English fluently.
 Ultimately, through her efficiency, loyalty, and (unbeknownst to many) compassion, she becomes Vulfran's personal secretary and is invited to live in his mansion.
 Vulfran gradually grows fond of Aurelie, who has become his all-time companion without him asking.
-Coming so close to her grandfather, Aurelie learns about his personal life: Having virtually no loving relative, Vulfran has started a search for Edmond, intent to bring him home.
+Coming so close to her grandfather, Aurelie learns about his personal life: having virtually no loving relative, Vulfran has started a search for Edmond, intent to bring him home.
 Aurelie translates his foreign communications but does not dare to mention that his search is in vain, because Vulfran makes no secret of his hatred for Edmond's wife and daughter, blaming them for stealing his son away, which hurts Aurelie.

 Eventually, Vulfran is informed of the premature death of Edmond in Bosnia.
 The bad news is proved almost fatal, as Vulfran is struck down by grief and only survives the ordeal through the passionate care of Aurelie, who helps him recover.
 Vulfran is grateful to Aurelie; during a visit from the elderly "grandmother Françoise", once Edmond's nanny, he proclaims that Aurelie is an angel sent by God to save him because such unconditional love is unique for a total stranger.
 Françoise, a mutual friend of Aurelie since her arrival in Maraucourt, replies that the angel curiously resembles Edmond.
 Vulkan immediately sends his lawyer to investigate Aurelie's background and also acknowledges that if she is truly his granddaughter, he must make up for having said terrible things about Edmond's family in front of her.